jamsinclair/opifancontrol/README.md

 # opifancontrol

 A simple PWM fan controller for Orange Pi boards (Only tested on an Orange Pi 5 Plus).

+## Features

+- Runs as a systemd service
+- Automatically control the speed of a PWM fan based on the temperature of the CPU
+- Configurable thresholds for fan speed and temperature
+- Ramp up and ramp down delays to avoid rapid on/off switching of the fan

 ## Installation